hassio-addons/addon-unifi/README.md

 <https://help.ubnt.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration>

 The folder to copy your config.gateway.json is in `/backup/unifi/config`.
-You will have to choose your site you wish to configurate.
+You will have to choose the site you wish to configure.
 (Standard = Default) You can access this folder using the normal Hass.io methods (e.g., using Samba, Terminal, SSH).